 Although financial services is GE's biggest segment, the company's raison d'etre has traditionally been its industrial products.
 In response to changes in the economic markets, the company has shuffled its organizational structure several times as of late.
 It now divides its operations across eight segments: GE Capital, Healthcare, Aviation, Power & Water, Oil & Gas, Home & Business Solutions, Energy Management, and Transportation.
+The planned sale of GE's iconic household appliances business to Electrolux for $3.3 billion certainly marks a significant change for the company, but those lines actually account for less than 10% of GE's overall revenues.
+Electrolux will continue to use the GE Appliances brand through a long-term agreement between the two companies.

 In 2013 GE sold its 49% stake in NBCUniversal for nearly $17 billion to Comcast as part of its strategy to focus on its industrial operations.
 There was already a structure in place for Comcast to eventually take full ownership of NBCUniversal, but stronger than expected growth from the joint venture accelerated those plans.